Second Federal Republic of Mexico: Culture

 The Liberal journalist Fernando Orozco y Berra, brother of historian Manuel Orozco y Berra, published his sole novel La guerra de 30 años (The Thirty Years War) during this period, concerned not with actual war, but with thirty years of the protagonist's tragic romances.

 The Liberal writer and physician Juan Díaz Covarrubias was active during this period publishing the novels Impresiones y sentimientos (Impressions and Sentiments), La sensitiva (The Sensitive Soul), Gil Gómez, and La clase media (The Middle Class).

 The Liberal writer Florencio María del Castillo published a series of novelettes and short stories during this period.
 Castillo wrote for the Liberal cause during the Reform War and took up arms during the French Intervention, eventually dying in French captivity in 1863.

 The work of the blind poet Juan Valle first began appearing in Mexico City newspapers during this period.
 A noted partisan of the Liberal Party, Valle was forced to flee Guanajuato when it fell under the control of the Conservative Party during the Reform War.
 During the war he staged a semi autobiographical play called Misterios sociales (Social Mysteries).

 Luis G. Inclán had been a rancher when the Mexican American War caused him to move to Mexico City, where he subsequently become a notable publisher.

 The Conservative statesman Lucas Alamán produced his epochal History of Mexico in the years from 1849 to 1852.

 The Conservative writer José María Roa Bárcena began literary career during this time, publishing Leyendas mexicanas, Cuentos y baladas del norte de Europa, y algunos otro (Mexican Legends, Stories and Ballads of Northern Europe, and other Poetic Attempts), Diana, and other works.
 Other Conservative poets active during this time included Manuel Carpio, and Alejandro Arango y Escandón.

-Art Gallery

 Cristobal Colon en la corte de los Reyes Catolicos (1850) by Juan Cordero.

 Interior del Colegio de Infantes de la Catedral de México (1857), José Jiménez.

 Inspiracion de Cristobal Colon (1856) by Jose Maria Obregon.

 Paisaje de San Cristóbal Romita (1857) by Luis Coto.

 Giotto y Cimabue (1857), Jose Maria Obregon.